 Hungryroot delivers to most (but not all) zip codes in the contiguous US.
 Like HelloFresh, its delivery day options depend on your location and can be any day of the week.

 However, Hungryroot only allows you to edit orders that haven’t been finalized.
 Orders are finalized on Mondays and Thursdays, so check this when you sign up.
-HelloFresh allows you to edit your order up to 5 days before delivery, with a cutoff time that day of 7 pm ET.
+HelloFresh allows you to edit your order up to 5 days before delivery, with a cutoff time of 7 pm ET.

 Hungryroot's meal kits aren’t bundled together, but there’s a list of recipes and their accompanying ingredients for each meal kit on the inventory list.
 The advantage of receiving individual ingredients is that you can mix and match should you feel culinarily inspired.